-- 32. Council's Proposed Council Plan 2017-21 and 2017/18 Proposed Budget & LTFS process commenced in December 2016 and involved several Councillor and Officer meetings conducted over the past six months. - 33.
+- 27. Council's draft Council Plan 2017-21 process commenced in December 2016 and involved several Councillor and Officer meetings conducted over the past six months. - 28.
 The formal public consultation phase of this process commenced in April 2017 with five community information sessions.
-The public submission process generated substantial interest and input from the community, culminating in 1006 submissions on the draft documents. - 34.
-All submissions have been reviewed and assessed (refer Attachment 4).
-Officers will respond to all submitters in writing. - 35.
-Council has satisfied the legislative requirements of the process and is now in a position to adopt the advertised Council Plan 2017-21, 2017/18 Budget and 2017/18 2026/27 LTFS.

-36. Any further changes resulting from Council Plan and Budget deliberation and resolution will be incorporated in the final version of the documents.
+The public submission process generated substantial interest and input from the community. - 29.
+All submissions have been reviewed and assessed.
+Officers will respond to all submitters in writing. - 30.
+Council has satisfied the legislative requirements of the process and is now in a position to adopt the advertised Council Plan 2017-21. - 31.
+Any further changes resulting from the Council Plan deliberation and resolution will be incorporated in the final version of the document.

-Option 1:

-- 1. That Council: - (a) having received and considered all submissions under Section 223 of the Local Government Act 1989 (the Act), resolves to adopt the 2017-21 proposed Council Plan, 2017/18 Budget and the 2017/18 2026/27 LTFS as the final adopted documents of Council and as amended for final valuation figures for the 2017-18 financial year; - (b) makes copies of the adopted documents available at Council offices, libraries and on the Council website; - (c) authorises the Chief Executive Officer to give public notice of the decision to adopt the documents and submit a copy to the Minister for Local Government, in accordance with Section 130 of the Act; - (d) notifies in writing the persons who have made a submission regarding the documents and of Council's decision, in accordance with Section 223 of the Act. - (e) declares rates and charges as per pages 58 60 of the budget document, in summary, an amount of \$113,839,000 (or such greater amount as is lawfully levied as a consequence of this resolution) as the amount which Council intends to raise by General Rates and other charges, which is calculated as follows:
+1. That Council:

+- (a) having received and considered all submissions under Section 223 of the Local Government Act 1989 (the Act), Council resolves to adopt the Council Plan 2017-21 incorporating the Municipal Public Health and Wellbeing Plan: - (i) with the amendments as per Attachment 3; and - (ii) with amendments to the Strategic Resource Plan that reflect the 2017/18 Budget as adopted by Council on 1 August 2017; and - (b) make copies of the Council Plan 2017-21 available at Council offices, libraries and on the Council website: - (c) authorise the Chief Executive Officer to give public notice of the decision to adopt the Council Plan and submit a copy of each to the Minister for Local Government, in accordance with Section 130 (Budget) and 125 (5) (Council Plan) of the Act; - (d) notify in writing the persons who have made a submission regarding the Council Plan 2017-21 of Council's decision, in accordance with Section 223 of the Act, which will include a detailed response to the issues raised in the submission; and - (e) authorise the Chief Executive Officer to effect minor administrative changes to the Council Plan 2017-21 document, which may be required.